Israeli airstrikes on Lebanon kill 2 journalists of a pan-Arab TV station, 4 Palestinian militants

 Hamas also condemned the attack, calling it in a statement "a continuation of the savage war on our Palestinian people and our Arab and Muslim nation.”

-“We are still in the early hours of the day, and we are following any developments that might happen,” were some of the last words that Omar spoke.
+“We are still in the early hours of the day, and we are following any developments that might happen,” the correspondent said, speaking some of the last words.

 Local media reported several other Israeli strikes in southern Lebanon on Tuesday.